Aeplet/soap-cat/README.md

 Looking for a SOAP transfer?
 [Check out Bluehax](https://discord.gg/qNZePF6RxP), we do SOAP transfers in minutes for free.
 ## 🫧 Soapy the Cat - SOAP Transfer Tool
-Soapy is a Discord.py bot that works alongside [Maidy the Cat](https://github.com/bluehaxreloaded/maid-cat) to perform cleaninty actions such as SOAP Transfers and eShopDeletes for the Nintendo 3DS family of systems.
+Soapy is a Pycord bot that works alongside [Maidy the Cat](https://github.com/bluehaxreloaded/maid-cat) to perform cleaninty actions such as SOAP Transfers and eShopDeletes for the Nintendo 3DS family of systems.

 <img width="1086" height="335" alt="image" src="https://github.com/user-attachments/assets/ed91c780-ec47-41b3-a07a-6788d023eabc" />